 We maintain cash and cash equivalents with certain major financial institutions.
-As of December 31, 2012, our cash was \$572,000 and our bank balance was \$1.1 million.
-Of the total bank balance, \$633,000 was covered by federal depository insurance and \$462,000 was uninsured.
+As of December 31, 2014, our cash was \$2.9 million and our bank balance was \$3.1 million.
+Of the total bank balance, \$626,000 was covered by federal depository insurance and \$2.4 million was uninsured.

 Trade accounts receivable potentially subjects us to credit risk.
 We extend credit to our customers based upon an evaluation of the customer's financial condition and credit history and generally we do not require collateral.
-Our broad range of customers includes many mass merchandisers, food retailers, multi-outlet pharmacy and chain drug stores and large wholesalers (see Note 11).
-During Fiscal 2012, 2011 and 2010, effectively all of our net revenues were related to domestic markets.
+Our broad range of customers includes many national chain, regional, specialty and local retail stores (see Note 11).
+During Fiscal 2014, 2013 and 2012, effectively all of our net revenues were related to domestic markets.

-Our revenues are principally generated from the sale of OTC cold remedy products which approximated 95%, 95% and 96% of total revenues for Fiscal 2012, 2011 and 2010, respectively.
+Our revenues are principally generated from the sale of OTC cold remedy products which approximated 94%, 94% and 95% of total revenues for Fiscal 2014, 2013 and 2012, respectively.
 A significant portion of our business is highly seasonal, which causes major variations in operating results from quarter to quarter.
 The third and fourth quarters generally represent the largest sales volume for the OTC cold remedy products.

 Raw materials used in the production of the products are available from numerous sources.
-Certain raw material active ingredients used in connection with Cold-EEZE® products are purchased from a single unaffiliated supplier.
+Certain raw material active ingredients used in connection with Cold-EEZE® Cold Remedy products are purchased from a single unaffiliated supplier.
 Should the relationship terminate or the vendor become unable supply material, we believe that the current contingency plans would prevent a termination from materially affecting our operations.
 However, if the relationship was terminated, there may be delays in production of our products until an acceptable replacement supplier is located.